LUMII-Syslab/qrng-dev-qrandom/README.md

 * qrng.properties (key passwords and other settings)

 The files are currently provided upon request by mailing to syslab_services at lumii.lv

+## benchmarks

+Reading byte by byte leads to the following results:

+DEVICE_PATH     32 bit ints     time (seconds)
+/dev/random     1000000         0.244270 sec
+/dev/qrandom0   1000000         0.592094 sec

+There is also `distribution.py` which plots the distribution of bytes among fetched.